Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     <table><thead><tr class="header"><th>var</th><th>let</th></tr></thead><tbody><tr class="odd"><td>It is been available from the beginning of JavaScript</td><td>Introduced as part of ES6</td></tr><tr class="even"><td>It has function scope</td><td>It has block scope</td></tr><tr class="odd"><td>Variables will be hoisted</td><td>Hoisted but not initialized</td></tr></tbody></table>

-    Let's take an example to see the difference,
+    Let’s take an example to see the difference,

         function userDetails(username) {
             if (username) {